-A combined blocking ELISA (SVANOVIRTM) was used to detect antibodies against TGEV/PRCV.
-This ELISA test makes it possible to differentiate between antibodies against TGEV and PRCV in serum samples.
+A commercial blocking ELISA from Svanovir (SVANOVIR[®] TGEV/PRCV-Ab) was used to detect antibodies against TGEV/PRCV.
+The ELISA test enables discrimination between antibodies to TGEV and PRCV in serum samples.
+In cases of positive or inconclusive results, the samples may be sent to the OIE reference laboratory.